oriolmirolf/MAI-IMAS/README.md

 - This will save the results in `output.txt`.

 You can review these text files to see the entire plan the system has produced, along with the justifications provided by each agent.
+Additionally, note that the test used in the executions can be changed at the top of the `main.py` code.

 ---